myminseok/pcf-prometheus-pipeline/README.md

 # enabling SMTP on Prometheus grafana.
-This configuration will setup smtp on grafana.ini.
+This configuration will setup smtp on grafana.ini via concourse pipeline. so that you can setup email alert using grafana dashboard and prometheus alertmanager.

+once successfully deploy concourse, then /var/vcap/jobs/grafana/config/grafana.ini will have smtp setup automatically in prometheus bosh deployments.

 ![image](/deploy-prometheus.png "deploy-prometheus")